-3.54 On older-version IDCs, each IDC circuit has a 2-pin AC ENABLE jumper strap that must be removed when installing a DID trunk or a DC-ringing station.
-AC-ringing off-premises stations can be connected directly to IDC circuits provided that both the optional -48V Module and the optional Ring Generator Module are installed in the power supply chassis (external HVRA Units, power supplies, and ring generators are not needed).
+3.94 On older-version IDCs, each IDC circuit has a 2-pin AC ENABLE jumper strap that must be removed when installing a DID trunk or a DC-ringing station.
+If the AC ENABLE jumper strap is installed, an AC-ringing off-premises station can be connected directly to the IDC circuit (external HVRA Units, power supplies, and ring generators are not needed).

-3.55 On newer-version IDCs, each IDC circuit has a 3-pin RING SELECT jumper strap that must be set in either the AC/OPX position (over the bottom two pins) or the DC/DID position (over the top two pins).
+3.95 On newer-version IDCs, each IDC circuit has a 3-pin RING SELECT jumper strap that must be set in either the AC/OPX position (over the bottom two pins) or the DC/DID position (over the top two pins).

-NOTE: When setting the jumper straps on either version card, note the unique ordering of the IDC circuits as shown in Figure 3-33 on page 3-53.
+NOTE: When setting the jumper straps on either version card, note the unique ordering of the IDC circuits as shown in Figure 3-56 on page 3-95.

-3.56 Each IDC can have up to eight DID trunks or up to eight single-line sets, or any combination of the two.
+3.96 Each IDC can have up to eight DID trunks or up to eight single-line sets, or any combination of the two.

-357 DID trunks may be programmed to ring in to individual stations, multiple stations, or hunt groups.
+3.97 DID trunks may be programmed to ring in to individual stations, multiple stations, or hunt groups.
 Or, they may be programmed to ring in as DISA calls.
 If programmed to ring in at a single station, the DID call will follow any programmed forward.

-3.58 DID trunk groups may be assigned on a tenantby-tenant basis.
-Up to 11 DID trunk groups can be distributed among the tenant groups.
+3.98 DID trunk groups may be assigned on a tenantby-tenant basis.
+Up to six DID trunk groups (11 on expanded systems) can be distributed among the tenant groups.
 Refer to FEATURES, page 4-15, for more information.
-Also, DID trunk groups maybe designated as immediate start, wink start, or delay start in database programming.
+Also, DID trunk groups may be designated as immediate start, wink start, or delay start in database programming.

-3.59 Each IDC has 16 specially-designed fuses soldered to the card to protect it from large voltage surges due to lightning.
+3.99 Each IDC has 16 specially designed fuses soldered to the card to protect it from large voltage surges due to lightning.
 If a fuse is open (blown), it may mean that other parts of the card have also been damaged.
 For this reason, open fuses must not be replaced in the field.
 Instead, the entire card must be returned for testing and possible repair.
 Failure to follow this policy will void the warranty on the card.